ajeetraina/sock-store-demo/README.md

 | **Reddit Research**  |  BraveSearch via MCP | Searches for reviews on the vendor                             |
 | **Customer Review**  |  MongoDB via MCP     | Match styles against historical buyer data to see if it's a match for the store |
 | **Catalog**          |  curl via MCP        | Adds the product sku to the catalog if we like the product |

+**All agent interactions are now secured and monitored by Docker MCP Gateway interceptors!**

 # 🧹 Cleanup